IDC20A Debug Probe

 Converter to connect the IDC20A Debug Cable to a Mictor connector on the target providing both debug and trace signals.
 This is needed if you want to connect the Debug Cable without a Preprocessor and if there is only a Mictor on the target.
 Former name: ARM Converter ARM-20 to Mictor-38

-Converter to connect an IDC20A Debug Cable to a 14-pin JTAG connector on Xilinx target boards Former name: Converter ARM-20 to XILINX-14
+Converter to connect an IDC20A Debug Cable to a 14-pin JTAG connector on Xilinx target boards.

 Converter to connect an IDC20A Debug Cable to a MIPS-14 connector on the target Former name: Converter ARM-20 to MIPS-14